If you’re like me, you have multiple Google accounts for things like email and calendars.

 How to Set Your Default Google Account

 Multiple sign-ins used to be a mess, but now it’s more seamless than ever before.
-This feature allows you to view the content of your other accounts while logged in to one.
-But you can’t use some of the Google tools from two accounts at one time (e.g. Google Drive).
+This feature allows you to view the content of your other accounts while logged into one.
+But you can’t use some of the Google tools from two accounts at one time (e.g. Google Drive) unless you choose one.

 Google defaults to the first account you logged in with.
 This is the rule you will see in action every time.
 The Google menu at the top-right also suggests the default account when you use multiple sign-ins.

 “In many cases, your default account is the one you signed in with first.
 On mobile devices, your default account can vary depending on your device’s operating system and the apps you use.”

 So, the solution to set a default account:

 - Go to any Google site sign-in page in a non-incognito window.

 - Log out of all your Google accounts.
 Select your profile picture on the top-right and then click Sign out from the menu.